Ch0wW/gameserver-cfg/zdaemon/README.md

 Now that we know our server works, feel free to modify zserv.sh & zserv.cfg to make it customized as your suits.

-I also added some configurations examples (taken from BaseQ.fr servers) for some of you who are interested.
+I also added some configurations examples (taken from BaseQ.fr servers) for some of you who are interested. you can check it in the "templates" folder.

 ## Additionnal ressources